High-on-Bugs/HoB-Community-Newsletter/Readme.md

-# All selected submissions can be seen on /news (main)
+# All selected submissions can be seen on /news directory (main)